netesf13d/jedha-projects/README.md

 This repository contains the various projects required for the validation of:
 - The certification "Concepteur developpeur en science des donnees" (RNCP35288)
-- The certification "Architecte en Intelligence Artificielle" (RNCP???)
+- The certification "Architecte en Intelligence Artificielle" (RNCP38777)

 The projects are divided into 8 blocks.
 Blocks 1 - 5 are required for the CDSD certification, and blocks 6-8 are required for the AIA certificate.

-The CDSD also require
+In addition, the two certifications require a "final project" for validation.
+The two are available [here]() and [here]().

 ## Block 01 - Build and Manage a Data Infrastructure